-For more information about setting XFS quotas, refer to man xfs_quota.
+For more information about setting XFS quotas, refer to man xfs_quota, man projid(5), and man projects(5).

-8.4.
+6.4.
 Increasing the Size of an XFS File System

 An XFS file system may be grown while mounted using the xfs_growfs command: